GettyImages-475276248.jpg GettyImages-475276248.jpg

 how-much-super-table.jpg

-Source: Association of Superannuation Funds of Australia (ASFA) Ltd Retirement Standard, June 2021
+Source: Association of Superannuation Funds of Australia (ASFA) Ltd Retirement Standard Summary, October 2023

 The important thing to remember is that everyone will have a different lifestyle, now and when they retire.
 So there is no ‘right’ goal for where you should be with your super now or when you start using your super as income.
 Instead, take these numbers as a starting point to get you thinking about how important this money could be to you.